g-leech/argmin-gravitas/_posts/2020-8-22-nice-stuff.markdown

 * <a href="{{etf}}">Vanguard ETFs</a>.
 One of the most surprising facts is that automatic index funds outperform "actively managed" (paying a finance person) ones, after you subtract their fees.
 Vanguard are the original and are among the lowest fees, about 0.15% of your return.
 I use a variant of <a href="{{simp}}">the Simplicity Portfolio</a> and rebalance every 6 months.
 You may be amused to hear that they are "<a href="{{bloom}}">communist</a>".
 Above, I said that only nicotine has any real risk - but these are a layer of abstraction over the stock market, so obviously be careful.<br>

+* Focusmate (£3 a month).
+I work from home a lot, and this lets me force myself to have arse in chair by 8:30am.
+That's worth it alone.
+One friend thinks it makes him 20% more productive on top of that; I'd say 5%.
+(Come join me in the EA room!)<br>
+_Expected lifespan_: 1 month.

-* Emergency backup bank account.
-A couple times in the last decade I've been locked out of my account due to a false-positive for fraud, or just lost my bank card.
-To be able to get to the bank / to work during the day or four this takes to resolve, I have a backup bank card with about £100 on it.
-You can obviously just stash a little cash in your house.
+* Emergency backup bank account (Free).
+A couple times in the last decade I've been locked out of my account due to a false-positive for fraud, or lost my bank card.
+To be able to get to the bank / to work during the day (or four) this takes to resolve, I have a backup bank card with about £100 on it.
+You can also just stash a little cash in your house, but this is more general than that.
 Free, takes maybe one hour including the appointment some UK places make you do.<br>
 _Expected lifespan_: Forever.

 ## Fun